defdefred/Minimal-Debian/README.md

 Let's use `user` as username in this doc.

 ## Minimal Debian
-Install the less things as possible; Use LUKS encrypted disk with a long sentence with misspelled words and numbers+special characters as password.
+Install the less things possible; Use LUKS encrypted disk with a long sentence, misspelled words and numbers+special characters as password.

 ## Living dangerously
 Can't wait for month to have latest software version, so switching to "testing" debian version.